 - I have an 8lb ninja cat named Pueo (Hawaiian for owl).
 And yes, I have a cat voice I only use with her.

-- Host of a twice monthly music radio show on Mana’o Radio 91.7fm KMNO Usually the 1st & 3rd Thursday 8am-10am HST
+- Former host of a music radio show on Mana’o Radio 91.7fm KMNO Now I just host shows from time to time.

 - I play ukulele VERY poorly (don’t even ask).